About the Liberty

 May 29, 2020 - Launched in the Columbia River

 The Liberty was launched in the Columbia River at 19:19pm GMT without its sail so it can float down the river.
+Here is the live launch and virtual connection:

 To see the track of the drifter named Forgotten that was launched with the Liberty, click here.